SleepMod/GD-Bot-player/README.md

 the "Level.h" is the easiest part, "just c+p...".
 Well i hope i help you, if you want the soucre code correct, just discord me.

 17/11/2019 Added a custom key gameplay for GD.

+12/04/2021 This is trash code, and pretty easy to guess what is missing...